2017 Holy Island | 2018 Holy Island

 Each day we will meet for silent prayer, creative liturgy, lectio divina and spiritual conversation around Christian mystical writings that illuminates the deepest call on our life.
 We will share selections from the writings on prayer from the Spanish and English mystics, St Teresa of Avila, St John of the Cross, Francisco de Osuna and Richard Rolle.
-Simple and inclusive forms of chant and rite will take us deeper into silent prayer.
 There will be opportunities for conscious work in the garden and walking meditation that bring us into the radiant stillness of the heart.